These nonsurgical solutions will enhance daily activities and independence.

 Hand pain is more than just annoying.
 The stiffness and swelling that go along with hand pain can sap strength and diminish the ability to carry out routine functions, like buttoning clothes.

 One common cause of hand pain is osteoarthritis—when the shock-absorbing cartilage between bones in the finger joints and at the base of the thumb becomes worn or damaged.
 Hand pain can also result from nerve conditions, like the pain and tingling you feel when there is pressure on the median nerve in the wrist or the ulnar nerve near the elbow.
 Sometimes hand pain results from tendinitis, an inflammation of the tissue that attaches muscles to the bones.
-Here are six methods to help manage hand pain, retain hand function, and avoid surgery.
+Here are five methods to help manage hand pain, retain hand function, and avoid surgery.

 A splint stabilizes the position of your fingers, thumb, or wrist.
 "Wear a splint for a few weeks if arthritis flares, so the inflammation can settle down," says Dr. Philip Blazar, an orthopedic surgeon and associate professor at Harvard Medical School.